borisdj/EFCore.BulkExtensions/README.md

 context.BulkInsertOrUpdate(entities, b => b.SetOutputIdentity = true); // e.g. BulkConfig with Action arg.
 ```

-**PreserveInsertOrder** is **true** by default and makes sure that entites are inserted to Db as ordered in entitiesList.<br>
+**PreserveInsertOrder** is **true** by default and makes sure that entities are inserted to Db as ordered in entitiesList.<br>
 When table has Identity column (int autoincrement) with 0 values in list they will temporary be automatically changed from 0s into range -N:-1.<br>
 Or it can be manually set with proper values for order (Negative values used to skip conflict with existing ones in Db).<br>
 Here single Id value itself doesn't matter, db will change it to next in sequence, what matters is their mutual relationship for sorting.<br>
-Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjuction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
+Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjunction with ORDER BY. [stackoverflow:merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).<br>
 This config should remain true when *SetOutputIdentity* is set to true on Entity containing NotMapped Property. [issues/76](https://github.com/borisdj/EFCore.BulkExtensions/issues/76)<br>
 When using **SetOutputIdentity** Id values will be updated to new ones from database.<br>
 With BulkInsertOrUpdate for those that will be updated it has to match with Id column, or other unique column(s) if using UpdateByProperties in which case  [orderBy is done with those props](https://github.com/borisdj/EFCore.BulkExtensions/issues/806) instead of ID.<br>